Access and Initial Assessment Information

 Use of Separation/Placement of an Indian Child

 Active efforts are required when an Indian child is separated or placed as part of CPS intervention.
-These efforts include ongoing, vigorous and concerted interventions which are intended to promote communication, collaboration, and coordination with the Indian child’s tribe in all aspects of CPS intervention.
+These efforts include ongoing, vigorous and concerted interventions which are intended to promote communication, collaboration, and coordination with the Indian child’s tribe in all aspects of CPS intervention Active efforts also involve the responsibility of the CPS professional to comply with placement preferences.

 More information about active efforts can be found in this Active Efforts Guide (DCF-P-464)